top of page

 They were right, of course.
 Many a solid source for honest, straight-forward, independent content in our world of outdoor pursuits has met its demise in the wake of the new free-content paradigm.
 But scarier more than what we have lost is what we now have: AllGear Digital has found a way to make money and survive in this internet age, albeit in a mutated long-form; a strange mix of marketing/click-for-cash masquerading as news and important content.
 AllGear Digital has now purchased sites with deep goodwill that were built as thought-provoking entities, and their model shows how usurping these sites’ content and twisting it toward soft marketing revenue streams can work.

 The culture of the outdoors has changed remarkably over the decades.
 What was once a small cadre of enthusiasts enjoying enchanting and undiscovered places with minimalist gear has morphed into millions of adherents spending enormous sums of money on constantly evolving equipment created out of an exceedingly competitive marketplace.
 The outdoor economy accounted for a staggering $862 billion in 2021.
-And that hasn’t gone unnoticed; the influence of capital-backed firms has permeated much of the outdoor culture, with myriad gear producers now being owned by corporate parent companies.
+And that hasn’t gone unnoticed; the influence of capital-backed firms has permeated much of the outdoor culture over decades, with myriad gear producers - previously independent - being owned by corporate parent companies.
 The scene’s written media mirrors that transformation.

-Outside thus began with high-minded roots, catered to a new-era, self-absorbed ethos, and enjoyed some old-world business connections to boot.
+Outside thus began in this milieu, catering to a new-era and its self-absorbed ethos, and enjoyed some old-world business connections to boot.
 As the outdoor movement gained momentum throughout the 80s and 90s, the publication solidified its position as the leading voice of the outdoors.
 Adventure journalists like Jon Krakauer cut their teeth there, where his influential works Into The Wild and Into Thin Air both first found life as articles for Outside.
-The magazine successfully charted what the outdoor experience encapsulated; it was the marker for the culture, much like Rolling Stone was for the music of its day.
+The magazine successfully charted what the outdoor experience encapsulated; it was indeed the marker for the culture, much like Rolling Stone was for the music of its day.

 The newly internet-facing magazines followed the rest of the web – content was almost always free and leaned on ad revenue to make up the difference, not unlike how newspapers and magazines had long created income.
 But no advertising windfall quite came for the online magazine world.
 While tech firms like Google, Facebook, and Amazon were able to commoditize their platforms successfully, “newspapers and magazines…struggled to increase digital ad earnings for years.”
 What’s ensued is large scale merging, with “legacy media companies…getting sold and consolidated in an attempt to become more competitive in a digital world.

 But these moves were ones of desperation.
 In July of 2021, The Washington Post reported, as part of an illuminating piece on the conglomerate’s transformation, that “Outside appeared to be running on fumes,” and that “Outside Online acknowledged its financial struggles when it appealed to readers for donations, and Thurston said the magazine had furloughed a number of employees.”
 The battle to create wide reaching umbrellas of content was one undertaken with business survival in mind.
-The creation of mega-conglomerates was an attempt to make online outdoor publishing profitable, something that had remained elusive.
+The creation of mega-conglomerates was an attempt to make online outdoor publishing profitable, something that had remained elusive since the digital beginning.

 This strategy has permeated further into outdoor media, with smaller, core, and even niche publications being purchased by large firms.
 This includes Powder, arguably skiing’s most legitimate and core magazine.
 American Media Inc., owner of such decidedly un-oudoorsy titles as Men’s Journal and National Enquirer took over Powder and the rest of TEN: Publishing’s Adventure Sports Network’s titles in early 2019, setting off a slew of lay-offs and angry reactions.
 Many feared what this meant for an independent-minded (but long corporately owned) publication like Powder.

 Feelings of dread were prescient: roughly 18 months later American Media Inc. shuttered Powder with no plans of restarting the magazine on any platform.
 In an October 2020 note editor Sierra Shafer stated that “our entire editorial staff will be placed on indefinite furlough, effective November 20, 2020, when operations of the magazine, our website, and our social channels will be paused.
 We do not know if or when this hiatus will end.”
 Shafer went on to write in a “Final Note from Our Editor” that “we have worked tirelessly to be critical, funny, affectionate, and honest—as the first editors intended—even when that meant turning the microscope on ourselves and looking inward.”
-Regardless, Powder was shuttered as a long-form entity, its corporate owner instead using the name to push e-blast vacation package marketing over creating new content.
-Thus Powder remained in protracted hibernation until being reborn and revamped into a platform borne on click-through: rife with social media-linked articles teaming with ads.
+Regardless, Powder was dismantled as a long-form print entity, its corporate owner instead using the name to push e-blast vacation package marketing over creating new content.
+Thus Powder remained in protracted hibernation until being reborn and revamped by new owners the Arena Group, this time as a platform borne on affiliate links, rife with social media-linked articles teaming with ads.

-The loss of independent voices in outdoor media from incorporation into investment-firm backed conglomerates is thus a real threat and is already happening.
+The loss of independent voices in outdoor media from incorporation into investment-firm backed conglomerates is not only a real threat, it is already happening.

 While the new Outside has taken the path to consolidating power through acquisition, many niche channels have for years filled the void where consumers demand independent, thoughtful written content.
 Still, many of those entities have themselves staggered through transformations before finally being incorporated into larger organizations.